NMFS-RADFish/radfish/docs/building-your-application/templates_examples.md

 If you want to create a new project based from the `react-javascript` library, you can execute the following RADFish CLI command, similar to how you run examples: `npx @nmfs-radfish/create-radfish-app my-app --template react-javascript`

 This will create a new RADFish project named `my-app` in your current working directory.
 Happy hacking!

+Note: The `react-javascript` template is the default, so running `npx @nmfs-radfish/create-radfish-app my-app` will create the same project without needing to specify the template.